startupcommando/angular-local-json-generator/README.md

 # Angular service for generating json data locally

-An angular service, which generates data in json format.

 Inspired by [FillText.com](http://www.filltext.com/)
 It is common the development of both(the frontend and the backend) parts of a web app to start and progress simultaneously.
 This creates an issue.
 The frontend part requires data and the backend server/service is not ready/implemnted to provide it.
 As a workaround, multiple json generators such as [FillText.com](http://www.filltext.com/) appear.